zbo14/zachh.me/blog/TLS-hole-punching.md

 Alice's initial SYN doesn't make it to Bob.
 The router on Bob's network deems the SYN unsolicited and drops it.
 However, Alice's SYN "punches a hole" when it passes through her router.
 In other words, her router stores a NAT mapping between Alice's machine and Bob's endpoint.
 When Bob's SYN arrives at Alice's router, it matches the NAT mapping and is forwarded to Alice's machine.
 The 3-way handshake then proceeds as usual.

-Take a look at the [TCP state diagram](https://upload.wikimedia.org/wikipedia/commons/f/f6/Tcp_state_diagram_fixed_new.svg).
-In the first example, Alice and Bob follow the "client" and "server" paths, respectively.
-In the second snippet, Alice starts on the client path but then moves from SYN-SENT to SYN-RECEIVED and continues along the server path.
+Take another look at the TCP state diagram.
+In this example, Alice starts on the client path but then moves from SYN-SENT to SYN-RECEIVED and continues along the server path.
 Bob, on the other hand, follows the client path entirely.

 There are a [couple conditions](https://en.wikipedia.org/wiki/TCP_hole_punching#Other_requirements_on_the_NAT_to_comply_with_TCP_simultaneous_open) necessary for TCP simultaneous open to work.
 Each peer's NAT should...